V1TO-C/IB_MCP/README.md

 ### Current Priorities
 - Finish adding all available endpoints
-- Check MCP with [MCP Inspector] (https://heeki.medium.com/building-an-mcp-server-as-an-api-developer-cfc162d06a83#:~:text=Testing%20with%20MCP-,Inspector,-I%20mentioned%20testing)
+- Check MCP with [MCP Inspector] (https://heeki.medium.com/building-an-mcp-server-as-an-api-developer-cfc162d06a83)

 ### Future Work
 - Automatically generate endpoint
-  - Currently IB Web APi OpenApi file spec fails validations with too many errors.
+  - Currently IB Web API OpenApi file spec fails validations with too many errors.
   - According to IB team there is no intention for the tool to be used with LLMs so they won't be working on it any time soon.
 - Add OAuth